hertzmann/hertzmann.github.io/_posts/2023-03-06-open-ended-exploration.md

 Then, in my readings and viewings, I began to notice more quotes from artists and scientists who describe their processes in open-ended terms, which I've been collecting since then.
 Here are a few of those examples.

-# Examples from Fine Art
+# Examples from Abstract Art

 Artists carefully consider and develop their artistic processes; process is not merely incidental to outcomes.
 In the context of the fine art world,  Jerry Saltz writes **"serious artists tend to develop a kind of creative mechanism—a conceptual approach—that allows them to be led by new ideas and surprise themselves without deviating from their artistic principles."**